rachana-prakash/rachana-prakash/README.md

 - 👋 Hi, I’m @rachana-prakash
 - 👀 I’m interested in Angular and Javascript, my repositories will mainly contain mini fun projects that I worked on
-- 🌱 I’m currently learning Angular Unit Testing
+- 🌱 I’m currently learning React

 <!---